-This major four-part lecture series written for Arts Initiative Tokyo (AIT) as part of their Making art Different (MAD) public lecture programme with background research and primary source materials kindly supported by Fundação Bienal de São Paulo, amongst other biennials and biennial foundations, explored current international art practices, and how since the 1990s we have witnessed an astonishing spread and proliferation of large-scale biennials and triennials.
+This four-part talk series for Arts Initiative Tokyo (AIT) as part of their Making art Different (MAD) public lecture programme with background research and primary source materials kindly supported by Fundação Bienal de São Paulo, amongst other biennials and biennial foundations, explored current international art practices, and how since the 1990s we have witnessed an astonishing spread and proliferation of large-scale biennials and triennials.

 With no source agreeing on the exact number, there are currently thought to be a total number somewhere around three hundred around the world.

 In her book-length study of the relationship between globalisation and contemporary art, The Global Art World, Inc.: On the Globalisation of Contemporary Art, art historian, Charlotte Bydler points out that with the growing popularity of electronic communications and transnational travel and migration, globalisation has prompted an explosion of international exhibitions.
 These exhibitions, mainly biennials and triennials, have also gained a reputation as powerful forms of cultural communication and manifestation.

 The advent of international biennial and triennial is not the only phenomenon of globalisation.
 It is interrelated with a series of other developments in the art world, such as the emergence of global curatorial discourse, the vanishing boundaries between art and non- art categories, and the rise of contemporary art from non-Western countries such as Africa, Asia, and Latin America.